statinf-otawa/otawa/doc/dev/dev.md

 ## Note on building & installing the loader

-Otawa is able to list the available loaders using the following command.
-The config tool scan the librairies (*.so) present in the install folder lib/otawa/loaders.
+OTAWA is able to list the available loaders using the following command.
+The config tool scans the librairies (\*.so) present in the install folder `lib/otawa/loader`.
 ```sh
 otawa-config --list-loaders
 ```
-But for a loader to be actually usable by the otawa tools, the librairies need to be installed in the install folder lib/otawa/otawa.
+But for a loader to be actually usable by the OTAWA tools, the librairies need to be installed in the install folder `lib/otawa/otawa`.

-We therefore recommend to install the library of your loader in lib/otawa/otawa and then create a symlink of the .so file into lib/otawa/loaders using either make or cmake.
+We therefore recommend to install the library of your loader in `lib/otawa/otawa` and then create a symlink of the .so file into `lib/otawa/loader` using either make or cmake.

 # Analyzer Development